Migrate Azure Kubernetes Service (AKS) pods from pod-managed identity to Microsoft Entra Workload ID

 Remove pod-managed identity

-After you've completed your testing and the application is successfully able to get a token using the proxy sidecar, you can remove the Microsoft Entra pod-managed identity mapping for the pod from your cluster, and then remove the identity.
+After you complete your testing and the application can successfully get a token using the proxy sidecar, you can remove the identity and pod-managed identity mapping from your AKS cluster

-This article showed you how to set up your pod to authenticate using a workload identity as a migration option.
-For more information about Microsoft Entra Workload ID, see the following Overview article.
+For more information about Microsoft Entra Workload ID, see the Overview article.